Terms and Conditions

 - The University may declare the principal balance plus interest charges and late fees immediately due and payable in full.

 - The University may hire or pay a third party to collect the debt.
 The University’s third party collector may file an unfavorable report with credit bureaus and charge additional fees.
 The student authorizes the hiring of the third party collector and agrees to pay all collection fees that the University or its third party collector may incur to collect any unpaid balance on their student account.

 - The University may prevent future registrations or withhold their official transcript, diploma or grades until all their financial obligations are met.

 In accordance with the Family Educational Rights and Privacy Act (FERPA), Cedarville University is committed to the rights of students who are attending, or have attended, Cedarville University.
 A student's right to privacy regarding their financial information is covered by FERPA.
-The student may, at their choosing, release financial information to another individual.
-See Cashiers office for more details.
+The student may, at their choosing, release financial information to another individual by granting them access using Managing Privacy Permissions in CedarInfo.

 This Terms and Conditions is the current student account agreement between the student and Cedarville University and supersedes any prior agreement, oral or written.
 The failure of the University to enforce any Terms or Conditions of this agreement shall not be construed as a waiver of such or any other Terms or Conditions herein contained.
 If any provision herein is held to be invalid or unenforceable for any reason, the remaining provisions will continue in full force without being impaired or invalidated in any way.